-Any inanimate goods or materials of any kind, found on any road which term includes footpath or in any park or on any other land under the control of council apparently abandoned, discarded, lost or of which no owner is known to the council.
+The definition of an abandoned good is any inanimate (not alive) goods or materials of any kind, found on any road which includes the footpath, in any park or on any other land under the control of council apparently abandoned, discarded, lost or of which no owner is known to the council.

 Should ownership of the abandoned goods not be determined, such goods may be seized or destroyed.
 Seized goods may be either reclaimed by the owner, or sold by public auction to a reserve price sufficient to recover council costs.